Niaz Ali Naji

 Sheikh Niaz Ali Naji (born 1946) was a Pakistani former footballer who played as a winger.
 Ali represented the Pakistan national team at 1976.

 Early life

 Ali was born in 1946 in British India.
 After the independence of Pakistan in 1947, Ali along with his father Sheikh Hussain Ali and his family migrated and permanently settled in Lahore.
 Ali studied till high school.

 Club career

 Ali started his playing career Young Men FC in 1966, and later played for Bata FC, playing as a winger from 1971 to 1986.

 International career

-In 1966, Ali captained the Pakistan Youth national team during a tour to Afghanistan.
-He again toured Afghanistan in 1976, this time with the senior team at the Afghanistan Republic Day Festival Cup.
+In 1966, Ali captained the Pakistan Youth national team.
+He toured Afghanistan in 1976 with the senior team at the Afghanistan Republic Day Festival Cup.
 Ali was selected to play for Pakistan Greens in the 1976 Quaid-e-Azam International Tournament, coming on as a substitute in a match against Afghanistan.

 Personal life

 Niaz came from a family of footballers.
 Both his younger brothers Mukhtar Ali, and his other younger brother Ejaz Ali represented the Pakistan national team.
 Ali's son Zahid Niaz played for Pakistan Airlines and also the national team.